11kriti/ml-assignment-2/README.md

 streamlit run app.py
 ```

-Open the local URL, upload `test_data.csv`, and select a model.
+Open the local URL and select a model.
+The bundled `test_data.csv` loads automatically; uploading another compatible CSV is optional.

+## BITS Virtual Lab evidence

+The submitted screenshot shows the deployed Streamlit app running with the bundled test data, evaluation metrics, confusion matrix, and classification report.